newky2k/MessageBus/component/GettingStarted.md

-MessageBus is a cross platform EventBus system similar to NSNoticationCenter on iOS and otto on Android that allow you to decouple your code whilst still allowing your applications components to commincate with each other.
+MessageBus is a cross platform EventBus system similar to NSNoticationCenter on iOS and otto on Android that allows you to decouple your code whilst still allowing your applications components to communicate with each other.
 MesssageBus can be used instead of events and can be used to communicate between objects that are not directly linked.

 ## Usage

-`MessageBus.Default` provides a central bus for you to subsribe to and post events.
-You can override this by setting a new one or have muliple seperate `MessageBus` objects
+`MessageBus.Default` provides a central bus for you to subscribe to and post events.
+You can override this by setting a new one or have multiple separate `MessageBus` objects

 	using DSoft.Messaging;
 	...

 	var newBus = new MessageBus();

+	MessageBus.Default = aNewBus;

 **Registering Event Handlers**

-To subscribe to an event you can create a `MessageBusEventHandler` object, and then register it with the MessageBus.
+To subscribe to an event you can create a `MessageBusEventHandler` object and then register it with the MessageBus.
 The event handler allows you to set the Id of the event to subscribe to and an Action or Delegate to call be when the event occurs.

 	using DSoft.Messaging;
 	...